 It is important to organize your thoughts and clarify your goals before communicating with someone to address a concern.
-Some important considerations you should think about include:
+Some of the things you might consider are:

-- What is the specific concern that is being addressed?
-What are the facts, not the feelings? - What does the other party need to know?
+- What are the facts, not the feelings? - What does the other party need to know?
 Why is it a concern?
 When did it start?
 How long has it been going on?
 Who is involved? - What would you like to see happen to resolve this concern?
 (Having a solution in mind will allow you to work with the school to determine a course of action to ensure your child's needs are met) - What follow up is needed?